Secure CheckoutPersonal information is secured with SSL technology.

 - Includes applications and market prospects

 Researchers, instructors, and students in electrochemistry, materials science and environmental science; cell manufacturers; government officials in energy, environmental protection, power regulation, and transportation

 1. Introduction – General features of Metal–Air Batteries

 2. Components for Metal–Air Batteries

 3. Primary Zinc–Air Batteries

 6. Secondary Zinc–Air Batteries - Mechanically Rechargeable

-7. Secondary Lithium–Air Batteries
+7. Secondary Lithium– and Other Alkali– Air Batteries

 8. Alternative Chemistries in Secondary Metal–Air Batteries

 Hajime Arai is a professor at Tokyo Institute of Technology, Yokohama, Japan.
 He has 30 years of experience in battery including metal-air and solid oxide fuel cells and battery analysis using synchrotron beamlines.